Sixth Form Enrichment

 Leading universities will expect you to have extended your knowledge considerably beyond the remits of the A level syllabus.
 Here are a few suggestions of how you can make this happen:

-An excellent site where you can explore your subject beyond the A level syllabus – each different subject area has been designed by postgrad students and academics at Cambridge
+My HE Plus An excellent site where you can explore your subject beyond the A level syllabus – each different subject area has been designed by postgrad students and academics at Cambridge

 A website dedicated to help you ‘read around’ your subject and thus demonstrate your ability to